 All data in the LTR backup sets consume lower credits.

-Snapshots older than 15 days of an LTR-enabled backup set are transitioned to the cold tier.
+Snapshots older than the Warm snapshots threshold of an LTR-enabled backup set are transitioned to the Cold tier.

 On a high level, this is pretty much it!
 But, to get the most out of this feature, you need to know the details of the eligibility criteria, the data restore process, and early delete fees.
 Read on to find out!

 Terms to know

-- Warm snapshots: Warm snapshots are point-in-time copies of backup data of the last 15 days.
+- Warm snapshots: Warm snapshots are point-in-time copies of backup data for the set no. of days.
 These snapshots are stored in the Amazon S3 storage.
 Data from warm snapshots can be restored immediately.

-- Cold snapshots: Cold snapshots are point-in-time copies of backup data older than 15 days.
+- Cold snapshots: Cold snapshots are point-in-time copies of backup data older than the Warm snapshots threshold.
 These snapshots are stored in the Amazon Glacier Deep Archive.
-To restore data from cold snapshots, data needs to be first retrieved from Amazon Glacier Deep Archive before a restore can be triggered.

 The eligibility criterion for LTR

-The cold tier is designed to reduce cost on data that you retain for long term.
+The cold tier is designed to reduce the cost of data that you retain for the long term.
 Hence, only the backup sets for which the retention period is greater than or equal to one year are eligible for LTR.

 Impact on non-LTR backup policies

 In short, there is no intelligent tiering for non-LTR backup policies.
 All the snapshots are stored in the warm tier.
 You can initiate restoration from non-LTR backup sets regardless of the age of the snapshot.

 Restoration of cold-tier data

 RTO for cold data = data retrieve time + data restore time

 - Data retrieve time is the time needed to identify the cold blocks and initiate and retrieve data blocks from the cold tier (typically 12-36 hours).